Contingent Convertible Bonds in Financial Networks: Financial Network with CoCos

-The proof is reported in Appendix~\ref{p:2} and is based again on the analytical solution of the fixed point Equation~\eqref{rulecoco}.
-The first part of the theorem states that, in presence of CoCos, the unstable region (large shock and high exposure) is not universal, as in the case of vanilla bond, but strongly depends on the network structure.
-As a consequence of the dependence on the network structure, there are different thresholds for different levels of shock size ($\epsilon$) and exposure ($y$).
-Moreover, as shown in Figure~\ref{fig:phase}, the unstable regions (or equivalently the safe regions) are strongly affected by the triggering parameter $\tau$.
+The proof, detailed in the Supplementary Material, relies once more on the analytical solution of the fixed-point Eq.~\eqref{rulecoco}.

+The first part of the theorem asserts that, in the presence of CoCos, the unstable region (characterized by large shocks and high exposure) is not universal, as in the case of vanilla bonds.
+Instead, it strongly depends on the network structure, resulting in different thresholds for various levels of shock size ($\epsilon$) and exposure ($y$).
+Additionally, as depicted in Fig~\ref{fig:phase}, the unstable regions (or equivalently the safe regions) are strongly influenced by the triggering parameter $\tau$.

-When $\tau$ tends to zero, CoCos become vanilla bonds, and the two regions tend to coincide.
-When instead $\tau$ increases, the two regions tend to diverge more and more significantly.
+Naturally, as $\tau$ tends to zero, CoCos become vanilla bonds, and the two regions tend to coincide.
+Conversely, as $\tau$ increases, the two regions tend to diverge more and more significantly.
 In the second part of the theorem, the two unstable regions (for the ring and complete networks) are compared.
 Remarkably, it appears that the safe region for the complete network is the smallest one.
 This suggests that if the size of the shock is such that it does not determine a systemic triggering in the complete network, the latter is the most stable topology (first point).
 However (second point), the triggering in the complete network becomes systemic for a shock size that is smaller than the one necessary for a systemic triggering in the ring network.
-As such, as illustrated in Figure~\ref{fig:phase} with the orange region, there exists a medium shock size region, in which the ring network is more stable than the complete one.
-For larger shocks, the triggering becomes systemic also in the ring network, and the two topologies are equivalently sub-optimal.\\ Figure~\ref{fig:CORR} shows the extent of contagion and system's distress as a function of the shock size in a high exposure regime, for different network connectivity.
-For consistency with the previous analysis, we repeat the simulation exercise on random regular networks with $N=50$, $a=21$, $s=20$, $y=75$, and all results are averaged over 10 different realizations sampled from a directed configuration model.
-Again, the degrees of connectivity are equal to $c=$2, 3, 10, 20, 30, 40 and maintained constant throughout the simulations.
+As such, and as illustrated by the blue region in Fig.~\ref{fig:phase}, there exists a medium shock size region where the ring network is more stable than the complete network.
+For larger shocks, the triggering becomes systemic also in the ring network, and the two topologies are equivalently sub-optimal.

+Fig.~\ref{fig:CORR} shows the extent of contagion and system's distress as a function of the shock size in a high exposure regime, for different network connectivity.